What is clodronate?

 How clodronate is given

-Clodronate is taken by mouth as capsules or tablets.
-You usually take it once or twice a day.
-Clodronate should be swallowed whole with tap water.
-Never take it with milk because this reduces the amount of clodronate your body can absorb.
+Clodronate should be swallowed whole with water.
+Never take it with milk as this reduces the amount of clodronate your body can absorb.
+Do not chew or crush the clodronate tablets.

 You need to drink plenty of fluids, such as water, while you are taking clodronate treatment.

-If you take clodronate once a day
+If you take clodronate once a day, take your tablets:

-- in the morning
+• in the morning

-- on an empty stomach
+• on an empty stomach

-- with a glass of tap water.
+• with a glass of water.

-Take the first dose as above.
+If you take clodronate twice a day, take the first dose as explained earlier.
 Take the second dose between meals.
-Take it at least 2 hours after eating, drinking (other than tap water) or taking any other medicines by mouth.
+Take it at least 2 hours after eating, drinking (other than water) or taking any other medications by mouth.

-Other things to remember about your capsules or tablets
+Other things to remember about your tablets:

 How long clodronate is given for